WangXuan95/TinyLZMA/README.md

 ## Notice

-- TinyLzma is verified on hundreds of files using automatic scripts.
+- TinyLZMA is verified on hundreds of files using automatic scripts.
-- To be simpler, TinyLzma loads the whole file data to memory to perform compresses/decompresses, so it is limited by memory capacity and cannot handle files that are too large.
+- To be simpler, TinyLZMA loads the whole file data to memory to perform compresses/decompresses, so it is limited by memory capacity and cannot handle files that are too large.
+- The search strategy of TinyLZMA's compressor is a simple hash-chain.
+- The compression ratio of TinyLZMA's compressor is mostly like the `-1` to `-4` level of XZ-Utils's LZMA compressor.
-- The search strategy of TinyLzma's compressor is very simple (no hash table or search tree), so the performance is low, and the compression ratio can only reach between `-2` and `-4` levels of the XZ tool (XZ tool has a total of 10 levels, from `-0` to `-9` .
-The larger, the higher the compression ratio).
+- The performance of TinyLZMA's compressor is mostly like the `-2` level of XZ-Utils's LZMA compressor.

+> :point_right: XZ-Utils's LZMA compressor has a total of 10 levels, from `-0` to `-9` .
+The larger, the higher the compression ratio, but the lower the performance.
+For example, if you want to use XZ-Utils to compress "a.txt" to "a.txt.lzma" using level 4, the command should be `lzma -zk -4 a.txt`